nadrino/kotor-walkthrough/kotor/walkthrough/083_Korriban.md

     - You'll take it over my dead body.
 - Kill him + loot
 - Leave
+- Galon Lor
+  - I got it from Ajunta himself, if you must know.
+  - No, not exactly.
+- He leaves the place
 - Next tomb: Marko Ragnos (on the other side)
 - Loot on the way